top of page

 Quick Storytelling Lesson: Vulnerability

 When you're at the beginning of your storytelling practice you can often feel like it's not your place to tell your story.
 You compare yourself to others who (in your perception) do a far better job.
 And you feel like you will never reach that point of creative mastery.
 The opposite is true however: it's that self-doubt, insecurity and vulnerability - creative anxiety - that actually makes your story worthwhile.
 Your story is needed.
 Today we discuss why.
-Storytelling is abou
+Quick Storytelling L

 Kralingen